Needs and Solutions

 ||Climbing Branches: Branches from your yard can introduce disease and pests into the habitat unless thoroughly cleaned.

-Magnetic Terrarium Vines are a much better option.
-Made of synthetic materials, these look natural and feature a MEGA STRONG magnet so you can place them anywhere in your reptile's environment.
+Terrarium Vines are a much better option.
+Bendable, twistable vines hold their shape in any exciting terrarium configuration you can imagine.
 The Dragon does not require live plants.
 If you choose to introduce them, be sure to research and select suitable varieties.
 Because there is a good chance the Dragon will eat them, you might be better satisfied with

 artificial plants which will add the touch of color you desire, but last much longer.